Black Lung Disease: A Coal Miner’s Worst Nightmare

 Black Lung Benefits Act

 You may also be eligible to receive benefits under the Black Lung Benefits Act of 1973.
 This federal program provides medical coverage for eligible coal miners battling the effects of black lung and associated diseases.
-It also provides benefits for miners totally disabled from black lung disease and for families whose loved one died from the disease.
+It also provides benefits for miners disabled from black lung disease and for families whose loved one died from the disease.
 Here again, however, the process to obtain these benefits can be, and usually is, long and arduous.

 The Division of Coal Mine Workers’ Compensation, or the Federal Black Lung Program, oversees claims made by coal miners suffering from black lung disease and its complications.
 The organization sets forth the following four steps for making your claim: